Azure/terraform-azurerm-avm-res-containerregistry-registry/README.md

 - `ip_rules` - (Optional) A list of IP rules in CIDR format.
 Defaults to `[]`.
   - `action` - Only "Allow" is permitted
   - `ip_range` - The CIDR block from which requests will match the rule.
-- `virtual_network` - (Optional) When using with Service Endpoints, a list of subnet IDs to associate with the Container Registry.
-Defaults to `[]`.
-  - `action` - Only "Allow" is permitted
-  - `subnet_id` - The subnet id from which requests will match the rule.

 Type: